ZanderMajercik/Vulkan/README.md

 This is a fork of [jhericos](https://github.com/jherico) modified Vulkan Examples.

+Currently depends on an intallation of [G3D](https://casual-effects.com/g3d/www/index.html), but this requirement will go away in future.

+glinterop: Compiles and runs using glew from G3D.

+renderheadless: Combined with the minimalOpenGL sample from G3D.
+It now shows rendering in OpenGL using a texture map imported from a Vulkan texture (using code from the glinterop example in this repo).

+To run: with G3D installed, build and run renderheadless.

 The README from the forked repo follows below:

 # C++ Vulkan examples and demos